 The action of adding or deleting a relation can trigger additional changes, e.g., the value of a data field can be updated.
 This depends on the individual configuration of your CM system.

-D.4.3.2 Customer-Resource Relations
+D.4.3.2 Customer-resource relations

-- Introduction to Customer-Resource Relations
+- Introduction

-- Display of Resource Relations in the Web Client
+- Display of resource relations

-- Adding a Resource Relation
+- Adding a resource relation

-- Editing the Note of a Resource Relation
+- Editing the note of a resource relation

-- Switching to the Related Resource
+- Switching to the related resource

-- Deleting a Resource Relation
+- Deleting a resource relation